Back

 Push notifications

-The most obvious way of using push notifications is reminding customers about upcoming appointments and promoting special offers, but their range of application is actually much broader than that.
-They can be a handy tool when it comes to pet care activities: for example, customers can ask the mobile app for veterinary care to alert them when it’s time for feeding, going for a walk, or playing.
+The most obvious way of using push notifications is to remind customers about upcoming appointments and promote special offers, but their range of applications is actually much broader than that.
+They can be a handy tool when it comes to pet care activities.
+For example, customers can ask the mobile app for veterinary care to alert them when it’s time for feeding, going for a walk, or playing.
 However, nobody likes getting unwanted notifications, so make sure that there’s always an option to turn them off.

 A GPS integration